 By the time one of our personal injury or wrongful death cases go to trial, the insurance carrier has had many opportunities to settle the case within their insured person’s policy limits, and get them a full release, but they have refused.

 If we get a verdict that is more than the policy limits, a second lawsuit will be initiated to force the insurance carrier to pay the difference between the policy limits and the verdict.
-The fact that the verdict came back at more than the policy limits is proof that the insurance carrier should have tendered their insurance policy limits and obtained a release for their client.
+The fact that the verdict came exceeds the at-fault party’s policy limits is proof that the insurance carrier should have tendered their insurance policy limits and obtained a release for their client.
 The insurance carrier is the reason their insured owes the money, and so the carrier should pay, not their insured.

 Understanding the insurance carrier’s responsibility under Florida Law